COVID-19: managing isolation, quarantine or lockdown in your family

 - Using screen time to encourage physical activity

-Try to make outdoor play at home or a local outdoor area part of your family’s routine during lockdown if it’s allowed under your local public health or home quarantine orders.
+Try to make outdoor play at home or a local outdoor area part of your family’s routine during isolation, quarantine or lockdown if it’s allowed under your local public health orders.
 If it’s possible for your family, getting outside and being active with your children is good for everyone.

 How do I help my children to keep eating well?